FLMRobert/OpenLedModule/README.md

 ## Motivation

 You can buy cheap LED lamps in every hardware store, but many of the lamps you get there are just cheap crap.

-Commercial LED lamps tend to break down after a short time and in many cases you have throw away the whole lamp just because only one part of it is broken.
+Commercial LED lamps tend to break down after a short time and in many cases you have to throw away the whole lamp just because only one little part of it is broken.

 The solution for this problem is: **simply build your own LED lamp!**
 If a part of your self made lamp breaks down: just fix that part.